 After you receive your "Congratulations" email, the following day (24 hours later), you will receive access to the Workday System.
 This is where you complete the remainder of your required tax forms and verify your social security number (a process referred to as Onboarding) so that you can be paid.

 If you are hired by more than one employer and are only accepting one of the positions, or decide you no longer want a position, notify the respective supervisor immediately.
 If you do not notify them, they may not have sufficient time to find a replacement.
 Please be conscientious and professional.
 You should treat the student employment process as you would with any job out in the "real world".

-Based on your class year, you are allotted a set allowance that you are permitted to work for as a student employee.
+As a student employee you are permitted to earn up to the work study award amount listed on your financial aid award letter.
+For non-work study students the maximum academic year earnings limit is $3,000.
 If you exceed this amount and work over your limit, you will not be permitted to work additional hours or collect additional pay, even if the semester has not ended.